Oliver-Gross/Oliver-Gross.github.io/index.md

 Well what could be a business or real-world applications which is based on the probability of a heart disease? <br>
 Since health insurance companies can't deny you coverage or raise your rates based only on your health I had to think of something else.
 The next best thing that came to my mind then was the data a smart watch can record and which missing parameters could help it.
-For starters we look at the base parameters age and sex which are often asked at health apps.
+For starters we look at the base parameters age and sex which are easily easily acquired at health apps.
 1. What is the probability of a heart disease for men and women based on their age?

 2. Can the data from a smart watch (which records the heart ratio and the blood pressure) increase <br>the accuracy of the model from question 1?